Vuzi/twitter-c/README.md

 ![alt tag](http://i.imgur.com/HlsZeBF.png)

 ## Usage
 Just run the provided Jar !
+You can download it from the release part of the repo : https://github.com/Vuzi/TwitterC/releases/tag/1.0

 You'll need to accept our app to use your twitter account on the first view (either by using the provided link, and copy/pasting the pin code, or by using the framed web view).